dapr/dashboard/README.md

 ### Kubernetes

-Running the dashboard in Kubernetes will let you view and manage the the Dapr instances running in your cluster.
+Running the dashboard in Kubernetes will let you view and manage the Dapr instances running in your cluster.

 1. Deploy the dashboard: